Trantuan24/JobInsight_Data_Pipeline/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please follow these steps:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)